bejayoharen/bjorg.github.io/_posts/2026-01-25-autonomy-vs-clarity.md

 # Leadership by autonomy

 ### What it is
-There are as many leadership styles as there are leaders, but many of the most talked about styles can be grouped under "leadership by autonomy" because they all emphasize trusting teams to figure out how to achieve them.
-That is, they function by trusting in teams and individuals to carry out work autonomously.
+There are as many leadership styles as there are leaders, but many of the most talked about styles can be grouped under "leadership by autonomy" because they all emphasize trusting teams to figure out how to achieve their goals.
+That is, these styles function by trusting in teams and individuals to carry out work autonomously.

 A popular tool among leaders who emphasize this style is the [inverted org chart](https://www.organice.app/blog/inverted-org-chart-when-to-use-and-how-to-make-it).
 This is used as a visual signal to remind people that the [leaders are servants](https://en.wikipedia.org/wiki/Servant_leadership) of the ICs and that the ICs have the most context and are best positioned to make decisions.
 Personally, I think inverting the org chart is more useful as a gimmick to get people thinking differently about everyone's roles than it is of practical value.